neeko-nee/stardew-valley-fast-loads-1.6/README.md

 https://twitter.com/dev_spajus/status/1733122991943250182

-## Neeko Nee notes
+# Neeko Nee notes

-updated to .Net 6.0
+## Updated to .Net 6.0

-Tested on 1.6 with 620 mods, has some trouble at times but when it works it does load the game ~30% faster
+## Tested on 1.6 with 620 mods, has some trouble at times but when it works it does load the game ~30% faster

+It is a bit inneficient as I don't really know how to code and didn't properly update it to work properly with 1.6

 Mostly unnecesary now with 1.6 loading faster but some people (including myself) wanted it updated